Stardust1002/Firecamp/README.md

 ### Further Improvements

 * Write an exhaustive documentation and a FAQ section
+* Add new Big Data stacks
-* Create a Docker Compose file generator to choose how many Spark/Cassandra/wtv nodes to run via a command line
+* Create a Docker Compose file generator to choose a stack and the number of Spark/Cassandra/wtv nodes to run via a command line
 * Add more code examples
 * Improve the existing docker and docker-compose.yml files
 * Think really hard about Kubernetes